shortstheory/one-in-7-billion/content/2017-12-10-thinkpad13-review.md

 It turns out that the keyboard on the 13 is *exactly* the same as the one on the T460s.
 I learned this by ruining the stock keyboard when doing my weekly round of sterilising all my electronic devices.
 AliExpress didn't have the silver 13 keyboard but the 13's FRU manual showed that the T460s keyboard (albeit black instead of silver) could be directly dropped in.
 After a month of waiting to get it shipped from China, it was a simple 10 minute job to replace the keyboard.
 Props to Lenovo for reusing FRUs and keeping the 13 so serviceable.

 I'm pretty happy with the touchpad as well.
 It has a smooth surface and has a very satisfying physical click to it.
 Gestures work well and it's supported out of the box on Linux.
-The TrackPoint and click buttons have become indispensable for coding.
+The TrackPoint and click buttons have become indispensable for programming.
 However, I'm disappointed about how fast the TrackPoint's coating wears off as it becomes really difficult to use the shallow TrackPoint once this happens.
 ThinkPads really should ship with some replacement caps.

 ## Linux Support